A. Definition of stationary sources

 If the application documents and emission test report are found with irregular form or lacking information, the verification agencies shall notify the deadline for correction immediately.
 Notification will be delivered again if the corrections are still irregular or the content is lacking.
 The number of correction days shall not be included in the verification period, however, with a total number of 90 days as a limit.
 The application shall be rejected if the corrections are not able to be done and the verification & certification fee are not paid by the deadline.

 Public and private premises should receive the operation permit in 14 days since the verification passed.
 If the applicant applies for an operation permit in accordance with Article 24 of the Air Pollution Control Act, he/she should submit the registration or operation permit documents verified by the EIA competent authorities, and receive the operation permit from the verification agency.

 F. Management and issuance of permits

-With the promotion of the permit regulations, as of February 28, 2021, more than 95% of particulate pollutants (except for construction projects and road dust emissions) and more than 96% of sulfur oxides and nitrogen oxides and 80% of volatile organic compounds emitted from stationary pollution sources across the country are under management in the system, including 7,987 public and private premises with a total of 11,539 permits.
+With the promotion of the permit regulations, As of August 1, 2022, more than 95% of particulate pollutants (except for construction projects and road dust emissions) and more than 96% of sulfur oxides and nitrogen oxides and 80% of volatile organic compounds emitted from stationary pollution sources across the country are under management in the system, including 7,783 public and private premises with a total of 11,105 permits.

 G. Permits check